sigasi/sigasi_insights/content/manual/plugins.md

 * [Eclipse Tcl support in Sigasi Studio](/tech/eclipse_tcl_support_in_sigasi.html)

+## Remote collaboration

+* You can use the [Saros](https://marketplace.eclipse.org/content/saros-distributed-collaborative-editing-and-pair-programming) plugin to remotely collaborate on the same project with multiple people.
+You'll see edits from collaborators in your own editor as they happen.

 ## Opening to a shell

-If you want a quick way to open files and folders from the [Project Explorer](/manual/views#project-explorer-view) in a terminal, [EasyShell](https://marketplace.eclipse.org/content/easyshell) is a useful plugin.
+* If you want a quick way to open files and folders from the [Project Explorer](/manual/views#project-explorer-view) in a terminal, [EasyShell](https://marketplace.eclipse.org/content/easyshell) is a useful plugin.